Put the stereotype of “bad Asian drivers” to rest — it’s simply untrue.

 Whites, Hispanics, and Blacks follow at 12 deaths per 100,000, while Native Americans are in most danger at 32 deaths per 100,000.

-Interestingly, Asian drivers also pay lower auto insurance rates, and this may have something to do with racial bias.
+Interestingly, while subscribing to the best car insurance most of the time, Asian drivers also pay lower auto insurance rates, and this may have something to do with racial bias.

 According to the Augusta Free Press, research shows that major auto insurers tend to take a racially-biased view on geography when setting premiums for all drivers in one area.
 For instance, good drivers in predominantly Black ZIP codes pay 70% more than similar drivers in predominantly White ZIP codes.